angarsky/diveintopython/learn/classes/static_class.md

 Python static class is a class that does not require an instance to be created.
 It is created using the `@staticmethod` decorator in a class definition.
 A static method doesn't have access to the instance, and it also can't modify the class itself.

-### How to Use a Python Static Class and Call Static Method in Class?
+### How to Use a Python Static Class and Call Static Method in Class

 ```python
 class MyClass: